|Radiation therapy for cats and dogs with cancer

 To locate a facility that offers radiation therapy for pets, please click on the following links:

-Radiation oncology facilities for cats and dogs with cancer in the U.S. (from Veterinary Cancer Society)
+Radiation oncology facilities for cats and dogs with cancer in the U.S., Australia, Canada and Europe (from Veterinary

 What are the advantages of using linear accelerators as radiation therapy for cats and dogs?